 We show that Generalized FTPL is no-regret as long as $\epsilon$ is sufficiently small and the translation matrix $\mGamma$ satisfies an \emph{admissibility} condition.
-This condition requires the rows of $\mGamma$ to be (sufficiently) distinct so that each action's perturbation uses a different weighted combination of the low-dimensional noise.
+This condition requires the rows of $\mGamma$ to be (sufficiently) distinct so that each action's perturbation uses a different weighted combination of the $N$-dimensional noise.
 To the best of our knowledge, the approach of using an arbitrary matrix to induce shared randomness among actions of the learner is novel.
-See Theorem~\ref{thm:FTPL-U} for a formal statement of this result. \begin{itheorem} A translation matrix is $(\kappa,\delta)$-admissible if any two rows of the matrix are distinct, the number of different values within a column is at most $\kappa$, and the minimum non-zero difference between any two values within a column is at least $\delta$.
-Generalized FTPL with a $(\kappa,\delta)$-admissible matrix $\mGamma$ and an appropriate uniform distribution as $D$ achieves regret $O(N\sqrt{T\kappa/\delta} + \epsilon T)$. \end{itheorem}
+The formal no-regret result is in Theorem~\ref{thm:FTPL-U}.
+The informal statement is the following: \begin{itheorem} A translation matrix is $\delta$-admissible if any two rows of the matrix are distinct and the minimum non-zero difference between any two values within a column is at least $\delta$.
+Generalized FTPL with a $\delta$-admissible matrix $\mGamma$ and an appropriate distribution $D$ achieves regret $O(N\sqrt{T}/\delta + \epsilon T)$. \end{itheorem}

 A technical challenge here is to show that the randomness induced by $\mGamma$ on the set of actions $\X$ \emph{stabilizes} the algorithm, i.e., the probability that $x_t\neq x_{t+1}$ is small.
 We use the admissibility of $\mGamma$ to guide us through the analysis of stability.
-In particular, we consider how each column of $\mGamma$ partitions actions of $\X$ to a few subsets (at most $\kappa$) based on their corresponding entries in that column.
-Admissibility implies that the algorithm is stable as a whole, if for each column the partition to which an action belongs remains the same with probability close to $1$.
+In particular, we consider how each column of $\mGamma$ partitions actions of $\X$ to a few subsets (at most $1+\delta^{-1}$) based on their corresponding entries in that column.
+Since the matrix rows are distinct, the algorithm is stable as a whole if, for each column, the partition to which the algorithm's chosen action belongs to remains the same between consecutive rounds with probability close to $1$.
 This allows us to decompose the stability analysis of the algorithm as a whole to the analysis of stability across partitions of each column.
-At the column level, stability of the partition between two time-steps follows by showing that a switch between partitions happens only if the perturbation $\alpha_j$ corresponding to that column falls into a small sub-interval of its support.
-The latter probability is small if the distribution is sufficiently dispersed.
-This final argument is similar in nature to the reason why perturbations lead to stability in the original FTPL algorithm of \cite{KV05}.
+At the column level, stability of the partition between two rounds follows by showing that a switch between partitions happens only if the perturbation $\alpha_j$ corresponding to that column falls into a small sub-interval of the support of the distribution $D$, from which it is sampled.
+The latter probability is small if $D$ is sufficiently dispersed.
+This final argument is similar in nature to the reason why perturbations lead to stability in the original FTPL algorithm of \citet{KV05}.